jakkra/ZSWatch/README.md

 #### Pairing
 - In the watch go to Settings -> Bluetooth -> Enable pairing
-- Now go reconnect to the watch from Gadgetbridge app.
+- Now go reconnect to the watch from the Gadgetbridge app.
 - You should now be paired.

 ### iOS device communication